rayhannarindran/personal-statement/README.md

 ```

 If you have any potential solutions, please feel free to open a pull request and contact me.
 Thank you!

+## License & Disclaimer

+### License

+This project is licensed under the [**BSD-3-Clause License**](https://opensource.org/license/BSD-3-clause).
+Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met:

+1. Redistributions of source code must retain the above copyright notice, this list of conditions and the following disclaimer.

+2. Redistributions in binary form must reproduce the above copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.

+3. Neither the name of the copyright holder nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.

+### Disclaimer

+This project is intended for educational purposes only.
+The use of characters such as SpongeBob SquarePants and Mr. Krabs in examples is for parody and illustrative purposes only.
+This work is not affiliated with or endorsed by ViacomCBS (now Paramount Global) or any official creators of the SpongeBob SquarePants franchise.
+No commercial use or profit is derived from this project.